ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 Naive model - command line arguments
 ====================================
-This section will explain the command line argument and show the file we pass to each one, including the pipeline specification YAML and how it relates to the EasyLink pipeline schema.
+This section will explain the command line arguments and show the file we pass to each one, including the pipeline specification YAML and how it relates to the EasyLink pipeline schema.
 That file can look a little complicated at first, so feel free to skip ahead to the :ref:`naive_results` section, where the interactive part of the tutorial continues, and come back later.